planetfederal/GeoGig/doc/manual/source/interaction/console.rst

 	add
 	commit -m "First commit"

-.. note:: If you use GeoGit on Windows and you create a batch file to call several GeoGit commands using the normal ``geogit`` script (not ``geogit-console``), notice that the ``geogit`` command is itself a batch process.
-To be able to run more than a single GeoGit command, make each call in your batch file using the ``call`` command.
+.. note:: If you use GeoGig on Windows and you create a batch file to call several GeoGig commands using the normal ``geogig`` script (not ``geogig-console``), notice that the ``geogig`` command is itself a batch process.
+To be able to run more than a single GeoGig command, make each call in your batch file using the ``call`` command.
 For instance, this will not work (it will only execute the first line):

 	::
-		geogit import shp myfile.shp
+		geogig import shp myfile.shp
-		geogit add
+		geogig add
-		geogit commit -m "First commit"
+		geogig commit -m "First commit"

 	Instead, use this:

 	::
-		call geogit import shp myfile.shp
+		call geogig import shp myfile.shp
-		call geogit add
+		call geogig add
-		call geogit commit -m "First commit"
+		call geogig commit -m "First commit"